MuhibJabbar/financial_budgeting/README.md

-# Financial Budgeting
+# Data Cleaning Project — Financial Budgeting (SQL)

-Finance transactions with intentional data quality issues for ML preprocessing practice
+The goal of this script is to build a complete, step-by-step data cleaning pipeline that ensures accuracy and consistency in the financial_budgeting dataset.